 Interest on cash ISAs is tax free – and this has in the past been the main reason for choosing them over normal savings accounts.

-But interest rates are very low at the moment, and the government has recently introduced a new personal savings allowance that means people can earn up to £1,000 interest a year tax-free (£500 for higher-rate taxpayers), regardless of what type of account the capital is in.
+But interest rates are very low at the moment, and in 2016 the government introduced a new personal savings allowance that means people can earn up to £1,000 interest a year tax-free (£500 for higher-rate taxpayers), regardless of what type of account the capital is in.

 These factors have certainly reduced the appeal of cash ISAs – but bear in mind that, in the ISA system, returns are always tax-free regardless of their size.